ATS & Optimisation

 Use Strong Action Verbs

-Start bullet points with impactful verbs like "Led," "Developed," "Implemented," "Achieved," and "Optimized."
+Start bullet points with impactful verbs like "Led," "Developed," "Implemented," "Achieved," and "Optimised."

 7